elrrowwe/collabothon_2023_MW/README.md

 The challenge was to create a virtual assistant that helps children and their parents to cope with stress, mental hardships.
 The core of our application is a chatbot, which provides assistance to the user, gives them instructions on how to deal with suicidal thoughts, panic attacks.

 # Tech stack
 Both the ML and backend parts were written in Python, using watsonx.ai API, langchain, openai and Django respectively.
 The frontend part was written in HTML, CSS and JavaScript.
-MongoDB and PostreSQL were used as our databases.
+MongoDB and PostgreSQL were used as our databases.

 # ML functionality
 The model used (LLama2, 70B) was provided to us by the IBM WatsonX.ai API.
 In total, four models were used.
 For answering prompts: one for translating the input from a user (polish to english), one for generating a response for the translated input (the core model) and one for translating the previously generated response.
 For detecting the sentiment of prompts only one model was used; ultimately, it determined the behaviour of the core model based on the current message sentiment (the sentiment was detected continuously).
 Core model states included 'HAPPY', 'SAD', 'ANGRY', 'FRIENDLY' (a regular conversation).